DevRGT/hassio-addons/serveo/README.md

 `server` - in case you are using Your own serveo instance, put it's hostname here

+`alias_1` - subdomain of your choosing, for example to differentiate access to camera, home-assistant or router, ...

+`ip_or_hostname_1` - local IP on your network, for example to access to a camera or manage your router (default localhost)

 `port1from` - local hassio port to forward from, default `8123` forwards frontend service

 `port1to` - remote serveo port to forward to, default `80` translate to 443 (https)